iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 Bad:

-> The IOTA's style guide sometimes makes use of exaggeration in its examples for the sake of point clarification.
+> The IOTA style guide sometimes makes use of exaggeration in its examples for the sake of point clarification.

 Good:

-> The IOTA's style guide sometimes exaggerates in its examples to convey a point clearer.
+> The IOTA style guide sometimes exaggerates in its examples to convey a point clearly.

 ### Tense

-In general, write in present tense.
-Feel free to use past or future tense anytime it would make more sense than present tense, but try to get back to present as soon as you can:
+In general, write in the present tense.
+Feel free to use the past or future tense anytime it would make more sense than the present tense, but try to get back to present as soon as you can:

 > Technical writers will let you know when their commission is ready.
 Check it and either approve or request changes.